jennyd/govuk-local-interactions/README.md

 # What's left to do?

-- check that the original list of local transactions includes all of the now-published ones

 - detect from the saved responses whether or not the page is actually useful, even if it was a 200.